WWE Originals

 WWE Originals is a soundtrack album by WWE.
 Released on January 13, 2004 by Columbia Records, it features original songs recorded by various WWE wrestlers.
 The album was a commercial success, reaching number 12 on the US Billboard 200.

-Reception
+Composition

 Music website AllMusic categorised WWE Originals as "contemporary pop/rock" and rap rock, with writer Johnny Loftus identifying styles such as "soft-focus piano pop", dance-pop and hip hop on the album.
 Slam!
 Wrestling's John Powell also identified the genres of electronic and power ballad on the collection, while Billboard magazine noted a dominance of "in-your-face rap".

 Release

 WWE Originals was released by Columbia Records on January 13, 2004.
 Initial pressings of the album also featured a bonus DVD, which featured behind-the-scenes footage of the making of the album and more.

 Reception

 Commercial

 In the United States, WWE Originals reached number 12 on the Billboard 200.